shipyardapp/Shipyard-Documentation/docs/how-tos/blueprints/duplicate-blueprint.md

 :::

 ### Step 2 - Edit the Duplicate
-While the Blueprint has been successfully duplicated, we recommend editing the new Blueprint to make a few adjustments before moving on.
+While the Blueprint has been successfully duplicated, it is only differentiated from the original by random digits appended to the end of the name.
+We recommend making a few adjustments before moving on.

 1. Click on the new Blueprint's name to open it.
 2. Click on the **Settings** tab.